-Modals are types of auxiliary verbs that show a speaker's attitude about whatever they are expressing.
+Modals are a type of auxiliary verb (aka helping verb) that show a speaker's attitude about what they're expressing.

 Could is being used with the main verb play.

 Will is being used with the main verb follow.

 These are not marked for tense.
 That means that they don't change form based on the tense of the main verb.

 They will never end in -ed to show past tense or -ing to show a present participle.